janeligio/ctci/IX. Interview Questions/IX-Interview_Questions-1.md

 ### 1.1 Is Unique
 > Implement an algorithm to determine if a string has all unique characters.
 What if you cannot use additional data structures?

-JavaScript:
+- Using Set data structure:

-Using Set data structure
+JavaScript
 ```
 const isUnique = str => {
 	const uniqStr = new Set(str);